About the Golden LEAF Foundation

 - budget that includes detail regarding costs anticipated for each stage of the workplan;

 - quality of writing and prior evaluation reports provided as samples;

 - demonstrated ability to use technology to conduct surveys, and creative strategies to achieve a satisfactory response rate;

 Complete proposals are due by NOON Eastern time on April 16, 2020.

 Proposals must be submitted by e-mail in .pdf format to Ted Lord at firstname.lastname@example.org.
 Submission by mail, fax, or any method other than e-mail to the address above will not be accepted.

 It is the responsibility of the respondent to ensure that Golden LEAF received the submission.

-2) Golden LEAF will negotiate a written contract with the candidate selected to conduct this strategic planning process.
+- Golden LEAF will negotiate a written contract with the candidate selected to conduct this evaluation.